RobRendell/gTove/README.md

 ## Permissions

 One thing that I'm unhappy about with the current implementation is the level of access the app currently needs to request from the user.
-In order to work, the app currently has to ask for read access to every file in the user's Drive ("drive.readonly"), even though it only needs to read the files that it itself creates.
+In order to work, the app currently has to ask for read access to every file in the user's Google Drive ("drive.readonly"), even though it only needs to read the files that it itself creates.

 There is a much more appropriate level of access that apps can request ("drive.file"), which is defined as "Per-file access to files created or opened by the app.
 File authorization is granted on a per-user basis and is revoked when the